Connect with others who understand.

 Auras have typically been seen in the context of generalized epilepsy.
 In one study, approximately 21 percent of people with generalized epilepsy reported (in open-ended questions) that they had auras before their grand mal seizures.
 However, in this same study, 64 percent of people indicated in closed-ended questions that they had at least one type of aura.
 This difference might show that sometimes even people with epilepsy don’t fully understand what an aura is and how it can occur in the context of generalized epilepsy.

-What Should You Do If You Experience Auras?
+What Should You Do if You Experience Auras?

 If you experience auras in connection with your seizures, an aura is your warning sign to take seizure safety steps.
 This may include getting to a safe place as quickly as possible or alerting someone that you’re about to have a seizure.
 Every person’s seizure action plan will look different based on their health needs and circumstances.